ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-6-2.md

-Measuring Success in Agile Sales and Operations Planning: Gathering Data on Sales and Operations Planning
+Gathering Data on Sales and Operations Planning
 =========================================================================================================

 Gathering accurate data is essential for measuring success in agile sales and operations planning (S\&OP).
 Here are some strategies for gathering data on S\&OP: